sktaylortrash/TCPLightingWebInterface-MQTT-Docker/README.md

 This fork aims to remove cloud dependance by leveraging MQTT.
 It also removing the complicated setup by encapsulating it in a Docker container

-This is acheived through an additional python script (generated as needed by a PHP script), a couple cron jobs and a small API change
+This is acheived through an additional python script (generated as needed by a PHP script), a couple of scheduled jobs